MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

    ![Polygon > Remesh command](media/houdini-26-polygon-remesh.PNG "Polygon > Remesh command")

-7. Connect the **remesh1** node to the left input node of the **particlefluidsurface1** node.
-Click the middle of the **remesh1** node to activate it in the pane above the **Geometry** pane and click the far-right tab to activate the model in the viewport.
+7. Connect the **particlefluidsurface1** output node to the **remesh** left input node to connect the nodes.
+Then click the middle of the **remesh** node to activate it in the pane above the **Geometry** pane and click the far-right tab to activate the model in the viewport.
 You should now be able to edit the properties of the remesh and see those edits represented in the viewport.

    ![Connected nodes](media/houdini-27-connected-nodes.PNG "Connected nodes")